curtishd/Catppuccino/README.md

     ./gradlew run
 ```

-### or

-### **CI/CD**

-Fork the repo.
-This project uses GitHub Actions for continuous integration and deployment.
-The workflows are defined in the
-.github/workflows/ directory.
-**CI** Runs on every push and dispatch to the main branch.

-### Viewing CI Results

-1. Go to the "Actions" tab in your repo.
-2. Click on a specific workflow run to see detailed logs for each job and step.
-3. A green checkmark indicates a successful run, while a red cross indicates a failure.
-4. After CI complete, a local executable is generated.
-Just download and run as usual.

 ## How to Use

 - **Interact**: Try clicking or dragging the kitten with your mouse to see its reactions!